 If this sounds like you, there are a number of different ways to get involved in accounting, from taking a degree at university to doing an apprenticeship.
 Take some time to research the options out there and plot your route to the top!

-Today, Accounting Day is operated by the Accounting Education Institute.
-Accounting Day provides plenty of networking opportunities, giving people a chance to have educational opportunities in the fields of accounting and finance.
+Today, International Accounting Day is operated by the Accounting Education Institute.
+International Accounting Day provides plenty of networking opportunities, giving people a chance to have educational opportunities in the fields of accounting and finance.

 The AEI contributes to many scholarship funds for major universities and works with them getting college students into accounting.
 They also help them get real-world applications for job opportunities.
 Organizations are encouraged to participate in accounting day to help their members connect and provide education for potential future accountants.